 - Prepare your oven rack with the Perforated "air" baking mat and Perforated tart rings on top

 - If at any point the dough gets too warm to work with, pop it back into the freezer for 5 minutes.
-You might need take the dough in and out of the freezer a lot of times but that is fine, don´t try to force the dough while it is warm.
-It is extremely important to work with a dough which is cold enough to be able to handle (so not sticky) but not too cold which would result in breaking it
+You might need to take the dough in and out of the freezer many times depending on the temperature of your kitchen.
+It is extremely important to work with a dough that is cold enough to be able to handle (so not sticky) but not too cold which would result in breaking it

 - Place the Perforated tart ring with the pastry dough in them into the freezer for 1 hour